shoppad/mesa-templates/shopify/order/update-shipstation-order/README.md

-## Setup

-- To allow this automation to access ShipStation, get an API key and API secret from your ShipStation installation.
-You will need to be a ShipStation admin to do this.
-The instruction on how to generate the key and secret can be this [article](https://help.shipstation.com/hc/en-us/articles/360025856212-ShipStation-API) under the "Accessing the ShipStation API" section.
+[Follow the steps](https://help.shipstation.com/hc/en-us/articles/360025856212-ShipStation-API) under "Accessing the ShipStation API" to obtain your ShipStation API Key and Password.
+This requires ShipStation admin access.